WQCS

-WQCS (88.9 FM) is the National Public Radio (NPR) member station for the Treasure Coast of Florida. licensed to Fort Pierce, it is owned by Indian River State College, with studios in Building Q of the college's main campus in Fort Pierce.
-The station is non-commercial and listener-supported.
+WQCS (88.9 FM) is a noncommercial educational radio station licensed to Fort Pierce, Florida, United States, serving the Treasure Coast as a National Public Radio (NPR) member station.
+It is owned by Indian River State College, with studios in Building Q of the college's main campus in Fort Pierce.

-WQCS is a Class C1 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is on the Indian River State College Campus in Fort Pierce, on South 30th Street at Cross Campus Road.
-WQCS broadcasts using HD Radio technology.
-On its HD2 digital subchannel, it offers classical music as "QCS Classic."
-On HD3, it plays classic hits as "IRSC River Radio."
+WQCS's transmitter is sited on the Indian River State College Campus in Fort Pierce, on South 30th Street at Cross Campus Road.
+WQCS broadcasts in HD Radio; on its HD2 digital subchannel, it offers classical music as "QCS Classic", while on HD3, it plays classic hits as "IRSC River Radio".